eXpOSNitc/expos-docs/docs/roadmap/stage-02.md

 This will write the contents of the inodetable into the file `$HOME/myexpos/xfs-interface/inodeusertable.txt`

 Now check the contents of the disk free list and verify that the entry for the 69<sup>th</sup>
     block is marked as used.
-This corresponds to the Data Block 1 of <tt>sample.dat</tt>.
+This corresponds to the Data Block 1 of `sample.dat`.

-Copy the data blocks from the XFS disk and display it as a UNIX file <tt>$HOME/myexpos/data.txt</tt>.
+Copy the data blocks from the XFS disk and display it as a UNIX file `$HOME/myexpos/data.txt`.

 ```
 # copy 69 69 $HOME/myexpos/data.txt
 ```

-You will get back the contents of the file <tt>$HOME/myexpos/sample.dat</tt> in <tt>$HOME/myexpos/data.txt</tt>.
+You will get back the contents of the file `$HOME/myexpos/sample.dat` in `$HOME/myexpos/data.txt`.
-However in <tt>$HOME/myexpos/data.txt</tt>, each word is displayed in a line because a word in XFS is 16 characters long.
-Sample <tt>data.txt</tt> file is shown below.
+However in `$HOME/myexpos/data.txt`, each word is displayed in a line because a word in XFS is 16 characters long.
+Sample `data.txt` file is shown below.

 ```